grantmlong/itds2018/syllabus.md

 | Homework / Quizzes | 30% |
 | Midterm Exam | 20% |
 | Attendance / Class Partipation | 10% |

+ * **Project**.
+The bulk of the course grade will be a group project that will be due in December (exact date TBD).
+Students will be expected to work on the project during the second half of the class and will be required to present their progress throughout the course of the semester.
+Grades will be assigned on the basis of overall project quality, demonstration of core principles taught in the class, and individual contributions to the group's effort.
+More details on the project will discussed in the second week of class.
+ * **Assigments**.
+This class includes short, frequent assignments to check comprehension.
+All assignments and quizzes will be graded on a 5-point scale.
+All quizzes will be announced in advance of class.
+  * **No late assignments accepted**.
+Assignments not turned in by the set deadline will be scored as 0/5.
+Exceptions will be granted only as mandated by CUNY policy.
+  * **Worst two assignments dropped**, includes missed assignments.
+ * **Exam**.
+A short midterm exam will be held in October and will focus on broad concepts the course has surveyed thus far.
+The format will mimic the style of questions frequently asked in interviews for data-related roles.
+ * **Participation**.
+Students are expected to attend class and be active participants in discussion.
+This includes, but is not limited to, discussing assigned readings and videos and sharing ideas during classroom exercises.

 ##### Course Project
 Specifics of the course project will be announced in the second week of the course.